franciscovillaescusa/Pylians3/documentation/Documentation.md

 ```python
 python Tests/import_libraries.py
 ```
 If no output is produced, everything went fine.
+On MACs, sometimes is hard to compile the libraries, because they require openmp and may not be trivial to install it.
+If you are experience problems with this, we recommend that you open the ```setup.py``` file and remove all ```openmp``` instances.

 Keep in mind that in some systems, python 3 should be executed as ```python3```, instead of just ```python```.